TheLiter0/TheLiter0/README.md

-Hello, I'm John I'm a passionate developer and designer currently exploring the realms of game development and 3D modeling.
-With a knack for creative problem-solving, I'm deeply engaged in building immersive environments and interactive experiences.
+Hello, I'm John I'm a developer and designer currently exploring the realms of game development and 3D modeling.
+With a love for creative problem-solving, I'm deeply engaged in building immersive environments and interactive experiences.

 **Game Development:** I've been working with Unreal Engine, focusing on aspects like enemy and player interactions, and I have experience in creating dynamic gameplay mechanics using Blueprints.
 My projects range from designing detailed 3D restaurant models to crafting engaging zombie games in Roblox Studio.